platinum78/ds_hw02/README.md

 4. Run the program with no option.
 5. The output file will emerge in the same diredtory with the input file.

-This program is tested on Linux os (Ubuntu 18.04).
-Please use Linux when evaluating this assignment.
+This program is tested on both Windows 10 (build 1803) and Linux OS (Ubuntu 18.04).

 <br>